Exploring the Eagle Cap Wilderness

 Written by Lindsay Williams

-More than 6 miles in, the straps of my backpack begin to dig heavily into my hips and collarbone.
+More than 6 miles in the Eagle Cap Wilderness, the straps of my backpack begin to dig heavily into my hips and collarbone.
 The back of my shirt is drenched in sweat, my purple boots now the color of a dusty trail.
 Finally, a wooden sign at an intersection of trails is carved with guidance, the first we’ve seen in many miles.
 Eagle Cap, straight ahead; Mirror Lake to the left; Minam Lake to the right.

 “We’re here,” says my partner.
 Suddenly fueled with adrenaline, we stride toward the twinkling reflection of Mirror Lake in the distance.
 We drop our backpacks.